-MM22 86 ER19 Policy ER19 NON-RETAIL USES ON GROUND FLOORS IN TOWN CENTRES Planning permission will be granted for non- class retail A1 uses in town centres if they satisfy all of the following criteria: The proposed use is appropriate within a town centre setting.
-There is not an existing over-concentration of non- class A1 such uses within the town centre boundary. and they do not create a continuous frontage of 3 or more units in non-retail use within the primary shopping frontage The general restrictions on the location and proportion of on non-retail uses set out in table 6.3 are met.
+MM22 86 ER19 Policy ER19 Policy modified to clarify what is meant by non- NON-RETAIL USES ON GROUND FLOORS IN TOWN CENTRES retail uses and to improve comprehension Planning permission will be granted for non- class retail A1 uses in town centres if they satisfy all of the following criteria: of the policy.
+AP35 The proposed use is appropriate within a town centre setting.
+There is not an existing over-concentration of non- class A1 such uses within the town centre boundary. and they do not create a continuous frontage of 3 or more units in non-retail use within the primary shopping frontage The general restrictions on the location and proportion of en non-retail uses set out in table 6.3 are met.
 The proposed use would enhance the vitality of the town centre by extending the range of facilities offered and/or stimulating activity outside normal shopping hours.
 The non-retail uses They would not have an adverse effect on any nearby residential property.
 The proposed use would maintain an appropriate window display to avoid the creation of a dead frontage.
 Above ground floor level, proposals for residential (class C3) financial and professional services (class A2) and office floorspace (class B1a uses) will be encouraged.
-Non retail uses are defined as any use class other than class A1 (Shop uses) as defined in the 1987 Use Classes Order as amended.
-MM23 86 Table 6.3 KINGSTON Change of use involving the loss of A1 retail will not normally be acceptable Change of use from one non-retail to another non-retail use may be acceptable Change of use from non-retail use to A1 retail use will be encouraged
+Non retail uses are defined as defined as any use class other than class A1 (Shop uses) as defined in the 1987 Use Classes Order as amended.
+MM23 86 Table 6.3 KINGSTON To allow for a greater amount of non-retail uses within Kingston Primary Frontages Change of use involving the loss of A1 retail will not normally be acceptable Change of use from one non-retail to another non-retail use may be acceptable Change of use from non-retail use to A1 retail use will be encouraged